dndManager/dndAria/timeline/session35.md

 B surmises that this is the Feywild, based on the stories from his grandparents.
 But the stories never included the mossy bog.

+The gang camp for a rest.
+They are ambushed by 5 lizardfolk, but kill 3, and the remaining 2 run away.